plone/guillotina/docs/source/installation/configuration.md

 Available options:

 - `none`:
-  No transactions, no conflict resolution.
+  No db transaction, no conflict resolution.
 Fastest but most dangerous mode.
   Use for importing data or if you need high performance and do not have multiple writers.
+- `tidonly`:
+  The same as `none`; however, we still use the database to issue us transaction ids for the data committed.
+- `novote`:
+  Use db transaction but do not perform any voting when writing.
 - `simple`:
   Detect concurrent transactions and error if another transaction id is committed to the db ahead of the current transaction id.
 This is the safest mode to operate